powrhd/onboarding-gitflow/README.md

 ## Continuous integration
 The tests are run through [a continuous integration workflow](.github/workflows/ci.yml) on different operating systems with different Python versions, upon a Pull Request and changes in main.

+## More best practices
+Check out the [SSC's coding guidelines](https://ssciwr.github.io/guidelines/) for more best practices and recommendations.